Site Update

 Trio of P&LE cabooses – Photo used with permission – Roger Durfee

 We’re thrilled to share this remarkable glimpse into railroad history: a photograph of our Pittsburgh & Lake Erie (P&LE) Caboose #518 in action, captured by acclaimed rail photographer Roger Durfee on May 15, 1987.
-The image freezes a pivotal moment in American railroading history—the twilight of cabooses on mainline freight trains.
+The image freezes a pivotal moment in American railroading history when twilight was casting a shadow on the need for cabooses .

 Continue reading “Trifecta: P&LE Cabooses 517, 501, and 518”